 Lecturer in Microbial Metabolomics, University of Surrey

-Where are you looking: We have been screening natural products and in collaboration compounds from chemical libraries.
+Where are you looking for antibiotics: We have been screening natural products and in collaboration compounds from chemical libraries.

 Expertise required: Collaboration with mathematical modellers, Medicinal Chemists and pharmaceutical companies.